 Community St Georges plays a big role in the life of the Parish.
 Find out what we offer and how you can get involved

 Services Sunday Sunday worship is the Parish Eucharist at 11:15am.
-Evening Prayer is held fortnightly (October 3rd, 17th, 31st) at 6:30pm.
+Evening Prayer is held fortnightly (on the 1st & 3rd Sunday of the month) at 6:30pm.

 Wednesday Weekday worship sees St George’s normally having celebrations of the Holy Eucharist on Wednesdays at 9:30am.

 Confessions Can be arranged on demand.
 Please see our Contact page for details.